Parcel Tax Information

 - Maintain academic achievement in math, science, reading, writing, engineering and technology

-- Keep classroom technology and instructional materials up to date
+- Keep classroom technology and curriculum up-to-date

 - Maintain small class sizes